top of page

 What is a Precinct?

 The precinct is the smallest political unit in the country and all voters in a precinct vote at one location.
-It is your neighborhood, you know the people and you know what issues are most important to them.

-What is a Precinct Delegate?
+What is a Precinct Delegate to County Convention?

 Each precinct is allotted a certain number of precinct delegates based on the past election.
-Your district or county chair will be able to tell you how many delegate positions have been allocated to your precinct and they can help walk you through the process of filling out the paperwork and filing a notarized Affidavit.
-Don't worry, we are here to help you with this process!
+Your local county party will be able to tell you how many delegate positions have been allocated to your precinct and they can help walk you through the process of filling out the paperwork and filing a notarized Affidavit.

 After the primary, those elected will be officially notified by the county clerk by mail.
 The notification will include the time and place of the district or county party convention, which will be held in August or September.